 Project Director Gail Malmgreen and her colleagues have searched widely, from well-known records to material that has never been catalogued before.
 They have surveyed in person about 100 repositories in Newark, elsewhere in New Jersey, New York City, Philadelphia, and Washington, DC.
 They have also described hundreds more Newark-related collections from repositories throughout the country based on microfilmed or digitized material and online guides.

 Now you can locate primary source materials from many repositories and many periods—from the minutes of 17th-century town meetings, to little-known Civil War and World War I letters, oral histories, theater scrapbooks, ethnic and women’s history collections, and photographs depicting every aspect of Newark life from the 1860s to the 2000s—in one place.

 The Newark Archives Project's searchable online database is constantly growing.
 Created by the Technical Services Division of Rutgers University Libraries, the database will interest a wide range of users—archivists, librarians, museum curators, students and teachers, local historians, government employees, the media—in fact, everyone who has an interest in Newark’s proud municipal history.

-To search the collection descriptions the Project has created to date, click here http://nap.rutgers.edu
+To search the more than 3,000 collection descriptions the Project has created to date, click here http://nap.rutgers.edu